Paper Embossing- Creating Raised Designs

 Almost any stencil can be used for the light box embossing technique.
 In it's very basic sense, you are tracing on the paper, making a raised image.
 It's a great way to use your stencils that you all ready have in your craft space.

 While the embossing machines are very popular, a light box is still handy to emboss on larger surfaces.
 For example, you might want to emboss a whole scrapbook page.
-The light box technique would be perfect for your larger projects.
+The light box technique would be perfect for your larger projects, If you don't have a light box, you can use any transparent surface with a bright light behind it

 Embossing Using A Manual Embosser